gnois/luaty/README.md

 *[Lua] with less [ty]ping*

 Luaty is a opinionated Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule).
-It is written in Lua based on the excellent [LuaJIT Language Toolkit](https://github.com/franko/luajit-lang-toolkit), and compiles to Lua.
+It and compiles to Lua and is written in Lua based on the excellent [LuaJIT Language Toolkit](https://github.com/franko/luajit-lang-toolkit).

 Its primary raison d'etre is allow faster Lua coding with arguably cleaner syntax.

 Characteristics:
 ---
-- Less typing with removed or shorter keywords
+- Removed or shortened keywords to reduce keystrokes
   * No more `then`, `end`, `do`
   * `local` becomes `var`, `repeat` becomes `do`, `elseif` becomes `else if`, `self` can be `@`

 ```
 var x = false          -- `var` compiles to `local`
 if not x
 	print('nay')        -- `then` and `end` not needed

 ```

-- Gives compilation error when
+- Simple lint capability by giving compilation error when
   * Assigning to undeclared (a.k.a global) variable
   * Shadowing another variable in the same scope
-  * duplicated key exists in table
+  * duplicated key exists in table.

 ```
 a = 1              -- Error: undeclared identifier a